-Over the past 11 years AKF has been on a number of technical due diligences where we have seen technology organizations put off a large portion of engineering effort creating technical debt.
-A technical due diligence as introduced in Optimize Your Investment with Technical Due Diligence, should identify the amount of technical debt and quantify the amount of engineering resources dedicated to service the debt.
+For over a decade, AKF has been on a number of engagements where we have seen technology organizations put off a large portion of engineering effort wrangling with technical debt.
+Technical due diligence, as laid out in Technology Due Diligence Checklist, should help identify the amount of technical debt and quantify the amount of engineering resources dedicated to servicing the debt.

 What is Technical Debt?

-- Delaying attention to address technical issues allows greater resources to be focused on higher priority endeavors
+- Choosing to take on tech debt by delaying attention to address technical issues allows greater resources to be focused on higher priority endeavors

 - The absence of technical debt probably means missed business opportunities – use technical debt as a tool to best meet the needs of the business